puchen8229/EMPBOOTSTRP/README.md

             5%      95%       Cshare2
       -0.1071562  0.4851468  0.1743317

-shows the bootstrapped confidence intervals for Co and Sigma (the first two lines), and the 5% and 95% quantile of the bootstrapped test statistics (the lase two lines).
+It outputs the bootstrapped confidence intervals for all elements in
+PARAM: Co and Sigma (the first two lines), and the 5% and 95% quantile of the bootstrapped test statistics in Cshare (the lase two lines).

 Using EMPBOOTSTRP to run a statistical test consists of the following
 steps: